MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 - Up 1 million customer profiles to Braze, which can take up to 40 minutes to complete.
 The number of customer profiles that you can export to Braze depends on your contract with Braze.
 - Segments only.
+- Azure Private links are not supported for the Braze export.

 ## Set up connection to Braze